Supporting Edgware

 Ballymore (Edgware) Ltd is promoting ‘a comprehensive infrastructure-led masterplan’ including a new town centre, with new strategic infrastructure and 3,363 new homes, a minimum of 35% of which is proposed as affordable housing.

-The planning application proposes new infrastructure to support the development of Edgware Town Centre including:
+The outline planning application proposes new infrastructure to support the development of Edgware Town Centre including:

 - a new community hub (new library/health clinic)